canweriotnow/canweriotnow.github.io/source/_posts/2013-09-29-letter-to-a-young-or-new-programmer.markdown

 * [Codecademy][codecademy] has free courses, of varying quality.
 * [Betamore Academy][betamore] has 10-week courses here in Baltimore that will bootstrap you pretty well as a developer, as well as providing networking opportunities to find internships and jobs.

 I'll try to update this in the future.
 And you know you can always get in touch and I'm more than happy to give you a hand.
-There's nothin more exciting to me than smart folks falling in love with coding.
+There's nothing more exciting to me than smart folks falling in love with coding.
 Happy trails, bro, and remember to keep it fun.

+*Update: I've posted a follow-up at ["Just Get Hacking"](/blog/2013/11/12/just-get-hacking/)*

 [betamore]: http://betamore.com/academy/ "Betamore Academy"